tanayk2610/AutoBot/Docs/Design.md

 ---
 ![Architecture](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/Architecture.png)

-* **Slack** - The AutoBot will have a Slack user-interface on the frontend.The interaction with the Slack interface can be controlled programmatically using a bot user token which can access Slack APIs.The Autobot will listen asynchronously on the channel for direct-messages and slash-commands like '/help' and other messages provided by the user.The bot can work with message threads and reply to conversations.
+* **Slack:** The AutoBot will have a Slack user-interface on the frontend.
+The interaction with wlack interface can be controlled programmatically using a bot user token which can access Slack APIs.
+Autobot will listen asynchronously on the channel for direct-messages and slash-commands like '/help' and other messages provided by the user.
+The bot can work with message threads and reply in conversations too.

-* **Node.js** - For the development of the AutoBot we will use Node.js.It is convenient to use model frameworks such as REST for bot implementation.
-Since the bot implementation will require to effectively run bunch of API calls and a large number of service requests too.
+* **Node.js:** For the development of the AutoBot we will use Node.js.
+It is convenient to use model frameworks such as REST for bot implementation as it will require effectively running a bunch of API calls and large number of service requests too.

-* **Database** - The AutoBot will store information about the user and virtual machines already created by that user and all the applications that have been installed on those virtual machine and their informations.
-MongoDB offers flexible storage of data ,free   and also provides high availability by having a distributed database in the core.
-MongoDB is being considered for  bot development.
+* **Database:** AutoBot will store information about the user, configurations of the VMs provisioned to him and all the applications that have been installed on those VMs.
+MongoDB is free, offers a flexible storage of data and also provides high availability to the user by having a distributed database in the core.
+Thus MongoDB is being considered for bot development.

-* **Amazon Web Service (AWS)** - The AutoBot will use the services provided by the AWS to create virtual machines using API calls.
-Users shall have their AWS account setup so that the Bot can use their AWS account for provisioning virtual machines.
+* **Amazon Web Service (AWS):** The AutoBot will use the services provided by AWS to create virtual machines using API calls.
+Users shall have their AWS account setup so that AutoBot can use their AWS account for provisioning flavored VMs.

-* **VM Manager** -  The AutoBot will be using the VM Manager for creating, tearing down and modification of a virtual machine such as adjusting the size of the memory, processors and RAM,etc. Based on user requirements the Autobot will instruct the VM Manager to create the virtual environment.
+* **VM Manager:**  AutoBot will be using the VM Manager for creating, tearing down and modifying the configuration of VMs (such as adjusting the size of the memory, processors and RAM, etc.).
+Based on user requirements Autobot will instruct the VM Manager to create a virtual environment.

 #### Constraints and Guidelines
-* AutoBot initiates response to only slash commands.
+* AutoBot initiates response only slash commands only.
 * AutoBot can perform  only one task at a time.
 * Eclipse can be installed only in the local environment.
 * It is necessary for the user to have a AWS account.

 #### Additional Patterns
-We are thinking to design the AutoBot with Command and Adapter Pattern.
-Command pattern because AutoBot is serving the user requests and Adapter pattern because we are integrating AutoBot with VM manager (using AWS sdk) and MongoDB, and we will definitely need a bridge between two incompatible interfaces which is what adapter pattern is made for.
+We are thinking to design AutoBot with _**command and adapter patterns**_.
+Command pattern because AutoBot is serving the user requests and adapter pattern because we are integrating AutoBot with VM manager (using AWS SDK) and MongoDB.
+This requires a bridge between the two incompatible interfaces where the adapter pattern comes in.

 #### Future Design
 Natural Language Processing Third-Party - A third party natural language processing API, for example Api.ai, may be used to have conversation with AutoBot to perform tasks such as spawning a virtual machine.